 When it comes to considering the best-case scenario, here it is:

-The best case scenario for the question: “why is he ignoring me”, is that he likes you so much he is trying to pump the brakes a bit on his responsiveness to you.
+The best case scenario when a guy ignores you, is that he likes you so much he is trying to pump the brakes a bit on his responsiveness to you.

 If you are into him, then this is an excellent possibility.

 Basically those unanswered messages and radio silence might not be that at all.

 They might be him biting his lip and refraining from answering right now because he is so over the moon for you that he doesn’t want to play all his cards at once.